Pylons/pylonsrtd/docs/pyramid.rst

   - Version Control: https://github.com/ptahproject/ptah

 `Ringo <http://ringo-dev.intevation.de>`_
-  Ringo is a extensible high-level web application framework with strength in building form based management or administration software, providing ready to use components often needed in web applications.
+  Ringo is an extensible high-level web application framework with strength in building form based management or administration software, providing ready to use components often needed in web applications.